CCG-CAS/CCG-CAS.github.io/protocols/QIAGEN animal tissue.md

 3. **Add 20 µL proteinase K** <code style="color : blue">(small blue tube)</code> to each locking tube.

 {: .note }
-When extracting insect tissues, we recommend increasing proteinase volume to 60 µL per sample.
+When extracting insect tissues, we recommend increasing proteinase K volume to 60 µL per sample.

 4. Vortex tubes and incubate at 55°C 4 hours–overnight.
 Use a rocking platform or thermal mixer, if available.
 5. **Remove digested samples from the incubator and spin down.**